 Someone who is consumed by the fact that everyone revolves around them.

 So, you stay hidden in their presence, tepidly waxing and waning, hoping that your inconsistency might bring at least the slightest amount of attention to your subdued manner.

 People only visit you to leave their footprints in your stationary surface-level memory, and shadowed indentions.

-The only time they've ever tried to unearth the secluded soul within you is to expose the artifacts inside of you that are beneficial for them.
+The only time they've ever tried to unearth the secluded soul within you is to expose the artifacts within you that are beneficial for them.

-So don't stare at the stars as pinpricks in the skies facade.
+So don't stare at the stars as pinpricks in the sky's facade.

 Don't stare at the sky as a clock, telling you the difference between night and day.